niemopen/niem-naming-design-rules/ndr6src.md

 | ANY  | A code for a property that may be reference by IDREF/NCName or URI. |
 | NONE | A code for a property that my not be referenced and must appear inline. |

-There are three special categories of [object class](#def):
+Class objects may be categorized into four groups, as follows:

+* An [object class](#def) contains one or more properties from a conforming namespace.
+An [object class](#def) has a name ending in "Type".
+Most class objects fall into this category.

 * An [adapter class](#def) contains only properties from a single [external namespace](#def).
 It acts as a conformance wrapper around data components defined in standards that are not NIEM conforming.
 An [adapter class](#def) has a name ending in "AdapterType".
 (See [section 11.4](#114-rules-for-adapters-and-external-components).)

 * An [association class](#def) represents a specific relationship between objects.
 Associations are used when a simple NIEM property is insufficient to model the relationship clearly, or to model properties of the relationship itself.
 An [association class](#def) has a name ending in "AssociationType".

-* An [atomic class](#def) contains no object properties, at least one [attribute property](#def), and exactly one data property that is not an attribute property.
-An [atomic class](#def) does not have a special name.
+* A [literal class](#def) contains no object properties, at least one [attribute property](#def), and exactly one "literal" data property that is not an attribute property.
+A [literal class](#def) has a name ending in "Type".

-### 4.4.1 Ordinary class

 The instances of most classes (including adapter and association classes) are represented in XML as an element with complex content; that is, with child elements, and sometimes with attributes.
-For example, [figure 4-8](#fig4-8) shows an XML element with complex content, and also the equivalent JSON message.
+For example, [figure 4-8](#fig4-8) shows an XML element with complex content, and also the equivalent in a JSON message.

 ```
 <ex:ItemWeightMeasure>                                      | {